phpDocumentor/fig-standards/proposed/phpdoc.md

    `@return void` is provided.

-This tag MUST NOT occur more than once in a "DocBlock" and is limited to the "DocBlock" of a "Structural Element" of a method or function.
+This tag MUST NOT occur more than once in a "DocBlock" and is limited to the "DocBlock" of a Structural Element of a method or function.

 #### Examples